mistodinis/FileSystem-Minishell/README.md

 It helps you to understand how to work with lists and structures overall , a lot of base cases  , it makes you to think about all possible cases.
 It was fun to implement it.

+Request :
+Implement an CLI aplication to manage filesystem.
+For that , we wish to implement a series of operation like in Linux's CLI , manipulation of filesystem , but simplified.
+The root directory will have name -> "/".